fekhripasha/mortgageCalculator-/README.md

 # mortgageCalculator-
-take information from user such as amount of loan ,annual interst rate, mortage period in year,number of payment and give yuo your monthly morgage
+take information from user such as
+  -amount of loan ,
+  -annual interst rate,
+  -mortage period in year,
+  -number of payment
+  and will calculate for you your monthly mortgage